vbalab/ysda/courses/nlp/notes.md

 - Replaces the fixed $ c $ with a **dynamic context vector** $ c_t $ at each time step.
 - Additive scoring uses a small MLP $\to$ more flexible and stable on smaller datasets.
-- Enables the model to **“attend” to relevant parts of the input** as it generates each output token.
+- Enables the model to **"attend" to relevant parts of the input** as it generates each output token.

 ![alt text](notes_images/bahdanau.png)